devaultcrypto/DeVaultID-Specification/README.md

 # Motivation

-The Bitcoins address system based on hashing data creates complex and difficult to share identifiers.
+The Bitcoin address system based on hashing data creates complex and difficult to share identifiers.
 While these identifiers have proper checksums and misspellings are rare, they are still very cumbersome to transfer over the telephone, in a regular chat or similar.
 Many attempts have been made to obfuscate the addresses by transferring them as QR codes or NFC tags, but the need for a human accessible format remains.

 # Specification